-- Complete Acute Concussion Evaluation at every visit. - Follow-up in outpatient clinic in 1-2 weeks. - Consider balance testing. - Avoid medications that can worsen somnolence. - If symptoms persist >3-4 weeks, consider referral to neurologist, psychologist, physical therapy, etc. - Return to school per CDC Heads Up Protocol. - Return to play per ASAA Guidelines.
+- Complete Acute Concussion Evaluation at every visit. - Follow-up in outpatient clinic in 1-2 weeks. - Consider Sport Concussion Assessment Tool (SCAT) at follow-up. - Consider balance testing. - Avoid medications that can worsen somnolence. - If symptoms persist >3-4 weeks, consider referral to neurologist, psychologist, physical therapy, etc. - Return to school per CDC Heads Up Protocol. - Return to play per ASAA Guidelines.

 This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.
+Approved by Clinical Guideline Committee 5/15/23.

-Approved by MSEC 5/8/19.
-Click here to see the supplemental resources for this guideline.
-If comments about this guideline, please contact Leslie_Herrmann@ykhc.org.
+If comments about this guideline, please contact Clinical_Guidelines@ykhc.org.